[Robert J. Sawyer] SCIENCE FICTION WRITER

 (In point of fact, of course, most novelizations are written before the movie is completed.
 The writers of the book versions have probably never seen a single frame of the film, so the way they describe the action is often quite different from the way it was actually shot.)

-For writers beginning today, there's an even better tool available than novelizations: the new interpreted-for-the-blind movies on video.
-These use the secondary audio channel to provide a running commentary, often of a very high caliber, describing in vivid words the scene that's simultaneously unfolding in pictures.
-Watching these can be a terrific way to learn how to bring a scene to life verbally; the best one I've seen is the for-the-blind version of Casablanca.
+For writers beginning today, there's an even better tool available than novelizations: interpreted-for-the-blind movies; the process is called "described video."
+On DVD and Blu-ray, it uses use the secondary audio channel to provide a running commentary, often of a very high caliber, explaining in vivid words the scene that is simultaneously unfolding in pictures.
+Many movie theaters also offer described video as a free option for patrons.
+Watching a described-video version can be a terrific way to learn how to bring a scene to life verbally; the best one I've encountered is the described-video version of Casablanca.

 Although I'm part of the minority that thinks Star Trek: The Motion Picture is one of the best SF films ever made, just about everyone likes the last bit of dialog in the film.